apache/spark/docs/mllib-decision-tree.md

 1. The node depth is equal to the `maxDepth` training parammeter
 2. No split candidate leads to an information gain at the node.

+### Max memory requirements

+For faster processing, the decision tree algorithm performs simultaneous histogram computations for all nodes at each level of the tree.
+This could lead to high memory requirements at deeper levels of the tree leading to memory overflow errors.
+To alleviate this problem, a 'maxMemoryInMB' training parameter is provided which specifies the maximum amount of memory at the workers (twice as much at the master) to be allocated to the histogram computation.
+The default value is conservatively chosen to be 128 MB to allow the decision algorithm to work in most scenarios.
+Once the memory requirements for a level-wise computation crosses the `maxMemoryInMB` threshold, the node training tasks at each subsequent level is split into smaller tasks.

 ### Practical limitations

 1. The implemented algorithm reads both sparse and dense data.
 However, it is not optimized for